Mayberz/Makersharks/README.md

 ```
 **3. Adding  Supplier:**

-Use  *http://localhost:8080/api/supplier/add* endpoint with Method Type=POST to add add Supplier in to the Database and in Authurization Section choose Authentication type as *Bearer Token*
+Use  *http://localhost:8080/api/supplier/add* endpoint with Method Type as 'POST' to add add Supplier in to the Database and in Authurization Section choose Authentication type as *Bearer Token*

 *Example JSON Body:*